 - Cranial nerve enhancement is common

 - Imaging Recommendations

-- MR with contrast of the brain and spinal cord
+- MRI with contrast of the brain and spinal cord

-- While multiple sclerosis, vasculitis and PRES are common mimics.
-ADEM may also mimic infiltrative glioma or CNS lymphoma in an immunocompromised patient, particularly when involving the corpus callosum.
+- While multiple sclerosis, vasculitis, and posterior reversible encephalopathy syndrome (PRES) are common mimics, acute disseminated encephalomyelitis (ADEM) can also mimic infiltrative glioma or CNS lymphoma in an immunocompromised patient, particularly when involving the corpus callosum.
 The incomplete rim of enhancement and clinical history of recent immunization or upper respiratory tract infection can help clinch the diagnosis.

-For more information, please see the corresponding chapter in Radiopaedia, and the Acute Disseminated Encephalomyelitis chapter in the Spinal Cord Disorders sub-volume of the Neurosurgical Atlas.
+For more information, please see the corresponding chapter in Radiopaedia and the ADEM chapter in the Spinal Cord Disorders subvolume.

-Contributor: Sean Dodson, MD; Jacob A. Eitel, MD
+Contributors: Sean Dodson, MD, and Jacob A. Eitel, MD

 Please login to post a comment.